Vizzuality/marxan-cloud/docs/download-upload-clone/legacy-marxan-projects/high-level-design.md

   that is normally carried out.
 - When processing a request to run Marxan, reject the request if `(apidb)scenarios.solutions_are_locked is true`.
+- Exclude projects for which an import process has started but hasn't finished yet, or has failed, from lists of projects.
+- Forbid any changes to be applied to projects that have not been fully imported; deleting them should nevertheless still be possible (in which case any ongoing import process should be halted).